 Regardless, non-neutral patterns of phylogenetic community structure have been interpreted to mean that traits are under ecological selection [31,44–46].
 If traits are not driving community assembly [47] or if the traits driving community assembly are largely horizontally transferred between taxa independent of their relatedness (as estimated by a 16S rDNA phylogeny), we would expect no phylogenetic signature, and a D estimate that is not significantly different from 0 (the neutral model).
-Instead, we observed a very strong and significant phylogenetic signal in species detection order for almost all datasets we analyzed.
-However, if selection on traits is driving this pattern, selection itself may not occur within the host environment.
+Instead, we observed a very strong and significant phylogenetic signal in species recruitment order for almost all datasets we analyzed.
+However, if selection on traits is driving this pattern, selection itself may not occur within the host environment (“selection” here including competition between distant relatives [mayfield and levine 2010], as described above).
 An alternative explanation for the underdispersion we observed is that selection is external to the host environment (i.e. selection occurs within the neighboring species pool from which emigration occurs), causing change in the community entering the host to already be underdispersed.
-Similarly, phylogenetic dispersion of community structure has been unable to distinguish between selection and differences in migration rates [48], so a pre-underdispersed community entering the host is a plausible mechanism for phylogenetic underdispersion of species detection.
+Similarly, phylogenetic dispersion of community structure has been unable to distinguish between selection and differences in migration rates [48], so a pre-underdispersed community entering the host is a plausible mechanism for phylogenetic underdispersion of species recruitment.
 But selection of microbial communities within the host has been shown by multiple studies [9–11], so it is our opinion that selection within the host is a more likely scenario.

+A similar point is that species compositions of these datasets do not reflect the actual species pool from which they originate, which is likely not static over time.
+Our model draws species from the pool of all species observed over the course of a time-series, and with that model we ask whether the order in which those species were recruited is consistant with under- or overdispersion hypotheses.
+It is for this reason that we discuss our model in the context of the order of recruitment, regardless of whether selection took place in the host or was external as described above.
+A null model that accounts for a dynamic species pool that is external to the host could be used with the type of analysis we present here, in order to understand if the processes underlying over-/underdispersion take place in the host or in the hosts’s environment.
+Our “meta vs. self” comparison (Fig. S2) uses the combined habitat-specific microbiomes of two co-habitating individuals as a broader species pool, and we found even stronger underdispersion when empirical “self” patterns were compared to the broader “meta” species pool, suggesting strong selection within the host environment.
+Still, this broader species pool is not a substitute for a thorough inventory of the real species pool, which would be required to ascertain whether over/underdispersion originated in the host or elsewhere.
+As such, future studies may wish to intensively sample a subject’s environment in order to better catalog the species pool, and perhaps use qPCR to obtain environmental concentrations of species within the species pool [Williamson 2019], as a proxy for propagule pressure.